seanbreckenridge/seanb-utils/README.md

   - [`mduration`](./shellscripts/mduration) - prints the duration of a media file (movie/audio)
   - [`mtotal`](./shellscripts/mtotal) - given a bunch of media files, gives the total duration in minutes
   - [`image-dimensions`](./shellscripts/image-dimensions) - prints the width/height for images passed as arguments
+  - [`gifme`](./shellscripts/gifme) - Creates a gif from a (section of a) video file.
+Lets you specify start/end times and an fps for the gif to run at
   - [`list-movies`](./shellscripts/list-movies)/[`list-music`](./shellscripts/list-music) - lists any music/movies in the current directory recursively. any additional args are passed onto [`fd`](https://github.com/sharkdp/fd), e.g. `list-music -X mduration`
 - Others:
-  - [`shebang`](./shellscripts/shebang) - creates a script with the given shebang.
-If a known language, adds a basic template
-  - [`gifme`](./shellscripts/gifme) - Creates a gif from a (section of a) video file.
-Lets you specify start/end times and an fps for the gif to run at
   - [`ix`](./shellscripts/ix) - terminal pastebin replacement -- anything piped to STDIN gets uploaded to <http://ix.io> and a link is copied to your clipboard
-  - [`html-head`](./shellscripts/html-head): a script to generate `<head>` tags for generated HTML, I often use this like: `pandoc README.md | html-head -a css-dark-mode -a css-pre-wrap | remsync-html-from-stdin` to convert some local markdown file to a basic dark-mode webpage and publish it onto my website with [`remsync`](https://github.com/seanbreckenridge/vps/blob/master/remsync)

 Cross Platform Helpers - these use [on_machine](https://github.com/seanbreckenridge/on_machine) to run different commands based on what operating system you're on.